C-Loftus/Princeton-Thesis/doc/main.md

 As one can see from the default commands, Numen generally tends to be lower level and more imperative than declarative.
 There are some benefits to this.
 For instance, if a user already knows many keyboard shortcuts, they don't need to learn a list of new declarative commands.
 They can simply say the key names.
 This aligns with the ui principles we described previously, namely: [designing around discrete inputs](#design-around-discrete-instead-of-continuous-inputs) as well as [building upon existing interfaces](#build-upon-user-interfacesdont-create-new-ones).
 This design principle also mimics SXMO and its commitment to the unix philosophy of building simple, composable software components.

 Despite the fact that these are good principles, the shell can sometimes feel too low level.
 Additionally, the program does not support some of the key features seen in other programs like Talon.
-For instance, there is no notion of modes that separate commands based on a specific use case, or context based commands that only activate with certain programs focused.
+For instance, there is no notion of modes that separate commands based on a specific use case, or overriding commands with contextual inheritance\footnote{ For instance, in Talon you can define an action like "New Tab" that can perform a completely different action depending on the program and what "New Tab" means inside of it. }.
 One example of such a mode that is seen in many voice control programs is sleep mode: namely where the model doesn't do anything until a certain wake command is heard.
 As such, I wanted to make a few key additions to Numen given what I have learned from studying other voice control solutions.
 These will help to prepare the platform for new federated voice models like my own.

 ## My Additions to Numen